Object Oriented Programming in JAVA

 • Interfaces have 100% abstraction , whereas abstract classes can have partial

-• All methods in interface are by default are, public and abstract , and variables are public static final, no such implicit behavious in abstract classes
+• All methods in interface are by default are, public and abstract , and variables are public static final, no such implicit behaviour in abstract classes

-• only one abstract classs can be extended at a time , but multiple interfaces can be implemented at once
+• only one abstract class can be extended at a time , but multiple interfaces can be implemented at once

 New changes in interfaces